RyanLirio/RyanLirio/README.md

 ### 🚀 About Me

 I am a Computer Science student at UNOESC with a strong passion for **software development** and **data analysis**.
 My academic background includes a degree in Electroelectronics from IFC, which provides a comprehensive foundation for my current studies.
-Currently, I work as **IT Support at Videplast**, applying and expanding my technical skills in a professional environment.
+Currently, I work as **IT Support at Videplast**, focusing on **process automation** and applying my technical skills in a professional environment.
 I am actively involved in **innovation events**, contributing to and exploring new advancements in technology.
 I am always eager to learn new technologies and collaborate on innovative solutions.

 ---